 Question - How do you keep the scope of the sprint fixed?
 How do avoid prioritization game after everyone understands the system?

-Keep in mind, the key reason to adopt agile process like Scrum is to be able to respond to change in a better way.
+Keep in mind, the key reason to adopt agile process like Scrum is to be better able to respond to change.